 Nobody wants to lose their personal injury case, but this is a question you need to know the answer to.

 You might think that if your lawyer works on contingency, you won’t have to pay a cent — even if you lose.
 That’s the whole point of a contingency agreement, right?

 Filing a personal injury claim incurs costs.
 Retrieving medical records and crash reports, filing paperwork, and other clerical activities cost money, and some lawyers will charge these costs even if you lose.

-At a time when you’re likely feeling emotional and possibly still suffering pain from your injuries, it’s a large enough blow to know that you’ve lost your case.
-You don’t want an unexpected bill on top of that, so ask this question to your personal injury lawyer so that you know where you stand.
+When you’re likely feeling emotional and possibly still suffering pain from your injuries, it’s a large enough blow to know that you’ve lost your case.
+You don’t want an unexpected bill on top of that, so ask this question to your personal injury lawyer before you sign away your case, so you know where you stand.

 8. How Much Time Can You Devote to My Case?